Best Places For Wreck Diving

 Philippines - Coron

 Consisting of over 7000 islands, the Philippines are blessed with amazing beaches, coastlines, and underwater action.
-Slightly less well known and also a little off the beaten track is the region of Coron in the province of Palawan, which is home to a fleet of Japanese supply ships which were sunk in 1944, all dotted in around the 50 or so islands that make up the area.
-It's slowly becoming recognised as one of the best places in the world for wreck diving, showcasing a variety of vessel types, from small gun boats to huge seaplane tenders and tankers.
-Sailing from one wreck to another on board a liveaboard will allow divers to witness the fabulous scenery and remote islands that make up this place, once a scene of one of World War Two's heaviest sea battles.
+Slightly less well known and also a little off the beaten track, is the region of Coron in the province of Palawan, which is home to a fleet of Japanese supply ships which were sunk in 1944, all dotted in around the 50 or so islands that make up the area.
+It's slowly becoming recognised as one of the best places in the world for wreck diving, showcasing a variety of vessel types, from small gunboats to huge seaplane tenders and tankers.
+Sailing from one wreck to another aboard a liveaboard will allow divers to witness the fabulous scenery and remote islands that make up this place, once a scene of one of World War Two's heaviest sea battles.

-As it's name suggests, 'Iron Bottom Sound' is the site of over 200 ships and 690 aircraft that lie on the seabed of Savo Sound in the Solomon Islands, which were sank during the battle of Guadalcanal between 1942 and 1943.
+As its name suggests, 'Iron Bottom Sound' is the site of over 200 ships and 690 aircraft that lie on the seabed of Savo Sound in the Solomon Islands, which sank during the battle of Guadalcanal between 1942 and 1943.
 There are military relics from both the Japanese and Americans, including destroyers, minesweepers, submarines, troop carriers and planes, giving a massively diverse range of sites for the adventurous diver.
 Over the years the wrecks have been encrusted in the complete range of tropical corals, and if you are aboard a liveaboard dive boat it's likely that you'll see the likes of Manta Rays, Sharks, and schools of huge pelagics, as you'll be diving over a period of several days.

 Wreck diving allows divers to encounter glimpses of the past, as well as some fabulous examples of marine life, with the biodiversity often reaching that of nearby natural coral reefs.
-They vary from small wrecks easy to navigate, to steel mazes with complex corridors and hidden compartments.
+They vary from small wrecks easy to navigate to steel mazes with complex corridors and hidden compartments.
 It’s worth thinking about doing a wreck diving qualification as sometimes operators will require divers to possess this should they want to swim through the structure - and often it’s within the main body of the wreck that the most interesting features can be found.
 If however, you’d rather not penetrate, it’s still a fantastic experience to swim around the outside of most wrecks, witnessing the way it has become home to huge numbers of animals and an often astounding array of marine creatures.